Design 101 | Little Details

 Design is in the details.
 Sometimes just a simple shift of the little things in one’s home is all that is needed to transform a space.
-Often when we style what we call ‘partials’ where we mix our furniture, art and accessories in with the clients existing items to really maximize a space and to emphasize the best features (while distracting from those that are less than), the client is blown away by how quick and easy it can be to reinvent a room with the smallest items.
+Often when we style what we call ‘partials’ where we mix our furniture, art and accessories in with the clients existing items to really maximise a space and to emphasise the best features (while distracting from those that are less than).
+The client is blown away by how quick and easy it can be to reinvent a room with the smallest items.

 If you are styling for sale or just for your own pleasure, below are a few of our top tips on how you can do a lot with a little.

 - Scatter cushions and and throws – Simple items that make a world of difference.
 If you consider your sofa, bed, chair, bench etc. as the perfect foundation – your ‘little black dress’ shall we say, then you can easily transform these items with well selected ‘accessories’ – in this case scatters and throws.
 When in doubt go with solid colours and avoid prints (unless you are very confident in your styling abilities).